HeyuanMingong/iwies/README.md

 # Instance Weighted Incremental Evolution Strategies (IW-IES)

-This repo contains code accompaning the paper: [Zhi Wang, Chunlin Chen, and Daoyi Dong, "Instance Weighted Incremental Evolution Strategies for Reinforcement Learning in Dynamic Environments", submitted.]()
+This repo contains code accompanying the paper: [Zhi Wang, Chunlin Chen, and Daoyi Dong, "Instance Weighted Incremental Evolution Strategies for Reinforcement Learning in Dynamic Environments", submitted.](https://arxiv.org/abs/2010.04605)
 It contains code for running the incremental learning tasks, including 2D navigation, Swimmer, Hopper, and HalfCheetah domains.
-The basic reinforcement learning algorithms are implemented using natrural evolution strategies.
+The basic reinforcement learning algorithms are implemented using natural evolution strategies.

 ### Dependencies
 This code requires the following: